How To Check Your Driving Record (MVR Report Full Guide for 2023 Laws)

 • Request a copy of your MVR and review for outstanding tickets

 You may be able to access your driving record online.
 Most people can use a website to check their driving record.
-It is slightly different from how to get a background check from the police.
+It is slightly different from the process of obtaining records from the police.
 These are the steps that are typically followed:

 • Go to your state’s department of motor vehicle website.